kevgo/text-runner/textrun-repo/README.md

 ### file-content

+Sometimes you want to just display a file from your application's source code in the documentation.
+The <b textrun="action/name-full">source/file-content</b>
-The <b textrun="action/name-full">source/file-content</b> action verifies that documentation listing the content of a file in the repository.
-As an example, consider a codebase contains a file
-<a textrun="workspace/create-file">**config.yml** with content `foo: bar`</a>.
+action verifies such documentation.
+As an example, consider a codebase contains a file <a textrun="workspace/create-file">**config.yml** with content `foo: bar`</a>.
 The documentation for this codebase might want to document this configuration file.
 It could look something like this:

 <a textrun="run-in-textrunner">